robotique-udes/rover/doc/prog/arm/arm_how_to_use.md

-# Arm control and simulation setup
+# WARNING

+This file needs a big overhaul.
+Outdate information was removed and this is why there's a lot of holes but don't expect all remaining information to be accurate

 ## Run simulation with rover_helper

 ### Run the following command to start rviz with rover_helper nodes

-   **As of right now**, arm simulation is in an unstable state, needs to be reworked.
+   **As of right now**, arm simulation is in an unstable state and needs to be reworked.

    ```Bash
    ros2 launch rover_helper rover.launch.py simulate_arm:=true